 Meanwhile, the average inclusion score for the SSA region is, if anything, slightly higher than the average for Central Asia and the SEMED region - EBRD economies with relatively low levels of income per capita.
 This reflects the relatively high total labour force participation rates in SSA economies (with the possible exception of Senegal), as well as high levels of female labour force participation (see Charts 5.7 and 5.8).

-CHART 5.7.
-SSA economies have high levels of total labour force participation relative to their income per capita
+CHART 5.8.
+The SSA region also has high levels of female labour force participation relative to its income per capita